 This green chicken curry is a pour and cook recipe!
 Blend a handful of ingredients together in a food processor or blender, pour the sauce over chicken, and cook!

 Green chicken masala is light and lemony and herby.
 It’s very different from the more common tomato-based Indian curries that you might be used to eating.

-Hariyali chicken is typically made two ways: as a dry preparation which is how you’ll often find it served at Indian parties (hariyali chicken tikka) or as a curry where chicken is simmered in a green sauce (hariyali chicken masala) and served over rice or with roti.
+Hariyali chicken is typically made two ways: as a dry preparation, which is how you’ll often find it served at Indian parties (hariyali chicken tikka), or as a curry where chicken is simmered in a verdant sauce (hariyali chicken masala) and served over rice or with roti.
 The recipe I’m sharing today is a curry.

-Cashews aren’t typically used in this dish but I really like the nuttiness and the touch of creaminess they add to the sauce.
-I’ve made this without nuts and it’s still good – I just prefer it with cashews.
-If you can’t have nuts, leave them out or maybe try it with unsweetened shredded coconut? or white poppy seeds?
+Cashews aren’t typically used in this dish, but I like the nuttiness and the touch of creaminess they add to the sauce.
+I’ve made this without nuts too, and it’s still good, a bit thinner, though.
+If you can’t have nuts, leave them out, or maybe try it with unsweetened shredded coconut?
+Or white poppy seeds, or sesame seeds?
 I’m just thinking (writing?) out loud… 🤔

 - 1 ½ pounds boneless and skinless chicken thighs